SUNY Downstate Health Sciences University

 We believe that leaders never stop learning; therefore we devote a large amount of time and energy to student education.
 Our residents offer assistance to medical students through advising, individual tutoring, lectures, and hands-on workshops.
 We consistently receive positive feedback from medical schools, thanks to our student-friendly approach.

-The Department of Emergency Medicine at Kings County Hospital and SUNY Downstate Medical Center in an integrated department unified in providing excellent care to the residents of the East Flatbush section of Brooklyn.
+The Department of Emergency Medicine at Kings County Hospital and SUNY Downstate Health Sciences University in an integrated department unified in providing excellent care to the residents of the East Flatbush section of Brooklyn.

 Kings County is a level 1 Trauma Center, a Stroke Center, and an asthma center of Excellence.
 SUNY Downstate is a transplant center, a cardiac revascularization center, a stroke center and the only academic University Medical Center in Brooklyn

 During their training, residents can become actively involved with basic science and clinical research.
 Our respected research department is well-published and has a national reputation for excellence.
 Faculty members have also authored or co-authored major medical textbooks such as: Atlas of Pediatrics by Dr. Binita Shah, and Greenberg's Text Atlas of Emergency Medicine, co-authored by Dr. Mark Silverberg.